The 70 best Android apps in 2020: Get the best from your phone

-You’ll need to spend a little time setting it up, but once you’re done on desktop, you’re good to go on mobile.
+You’ll need to spend a little time setting it up, but once you’re done on a desktop, you’re good to go on mobile.
 LastPass will generate long and hard to crack passwords unique to each site.
-The beauty is that you never need to memorise it.
+The beauty is that you never need to memorize it.
 The app will detect a login screen, you sign in with your master password or thumbprint and it will automatically fill in your details.
 Security for the lazy!

 7. Greenify (free)